Expertise.com

 • What are the rules in Bloomington regarding employers asking job applicants about their criminal history?

-In Bloomington, no regulations prevent employers from inquiring about job candidates' restricted criminal records.
+No regulations prevent employers in Bloomington from inquiring about job candidates' restricted criminal records.
 Companies may perform background checks involving criminal histories, but they must recognize that Indiana law allows specific individuals (such as nonviolent offenders) to petition a court to limit potential employers' access to select criminal records through the state police.

 • What does Indiana's Right-to-Work Law entail in Bloomington?